tdonaldson231/AutomationFrameworkRepo_v02/README.md

     |   `-- test.runsettings
     `-- Sql.cs
 ```
+## Src
+### Config
+The Config directory is used to store configuration files that assist in setting up and managing various utilities needed for the project.
+These configuration files are integral in facilitating tasks such as automating tests with Selenium, seeding mock data into a SQL database, and configuring other project-related utilities.

+### Base
+The Base class serves as the foundational class for the automation framework within the project.
+It provides essential functionality such as setting up the environment and initializing a Selenium WebDriver for browser-based testing.

+### Fixtures
+Fixtures are used for setting up and tearing down the test environment.
+They provide the necessary context and resources to execute tests, ensuring that tests have the correct setup before running and that resources are cleaned up afterward.

 ### Helpers
 Utility methods or classes designed to simplify repetitive tasks within the tests.
-They are typically used for operations that don't directly involve setting up or tearing down test data but instead offer support by providing commonly used functionality
+They are used for operations that don't directly involve setting up or tearing down test data but instead offer support by providing commonly used functionality.

+### Reports
+Extent HTML Reports gather the results from all tests executed during a test pass and generate detailed reports, including date and timestamps, which are then saved to the `Reports` directory.

+## Tests
+Contains several types of classes that serve different objectives of testing such regression testing and other types of testing.
+The organization and content of the test directory depend on the testing framework being used (currently using xUnit) and the structure of the application.

 ## Prerequisites
 - Docker Desktop must be installed and running locally (using windows).